 The Reference Approach is a top-down approach, using a country's energy supply data to calculate the emissions of CO2 from combustion of mainly fossil fuels.
-The Reference Approach is a straightforward method that can be applied on the basis of relatively easily available energy supply statistics.
+The Reference Approach is a straightforward method that can be applied based on relatively easily available energy supply statistics.

-Figure 3.17 - Example of Reference Approcah table
+Figure 3.24 - Example of Reference Approcah table